Thinking of suicide or worried about someone you know? Call or text 9-8-8, toll-free, anytime, for support.

 People use substances for all sorts of reasons – for relaxation and pleasure, to cope with life’s challenges, and to manage physical pain or trauma.
 Most of us consume substances of some kind – caffeine, alcohol, tobacco, cannabis, prescription medications or psychotropic drugs.
 Using substances is part of the human experience and has been for centuries.
 While many of us do not experience significant harms from using substances, some may experience problems, such as addiction or dependence, hospitalization or even death.

-The introduction of substances like fentanyl, carfentanil, benzodiazepines and, more recently, xylazine, to the unregulated (illegal) drug supply means that the risks associated with using an unregulated substance is much higher.
+The introduction of substances like fentanyl, carfentanil, benzodiazepines and xylazine, to the unregulated (illegal) drug supply means that the risks associated with using an unregulated substance are much higher.
 Whether someone is taking an unregulated drug for the first time, or does so recreationally on the weekends, or uses it daily, there is a risk of drug poisoning.

 That’s why it’s more accurate to say that the drug supply in Canada is “toxic” rather than talking about the “overdose crisis.”
 A person doesn’t necessarily “overdose” or become unresponsive because of the amount or type of drug they used.
 A single grain of fentanyl or carfentanil can be lethal.

 In whatever ways you use substances, it’s important to know the risks and consume as safely as you can.
 This involves awareness-raising campaigns and education about the risks, particularly for young people, alongside strong regulations related to the marketing, packaging and distribution of legal substances.
 To address the toxic drug supply, we must invest in harm reduction, safer supply, and advocate for decriminalization.
-To learn more, see https://www.drugpolicy.ca/wp content/uploads/2013/01/CDPC2013_en.pdf
+To learn more, read the Canadian Drug Policy Coalition’s report on Canadian drug policy.

 Reducing the Risk

 We can all reduce the risk when using substances: Get informed.
 Never use drugs by yourself.
 Visit a harm reduction site.
 Get naloxone, an antidote for opioid poisoning.
 Start low and go slow.
 Get your drugs checked.
 Advocate for decriminalization.
 Stay connected.
 Talk to someone.
 Ask for help.
 Offer help.
 Listen.
 Respond.
-To learn more about naloxone, visit https://www.canada.ca/en/health-canada/services/opioids/naloxone.html
+Learn more about naloxone on the Government of Canada’s website.

 Decriminalization

 Decriminalization alone will not end the drug poisoning crisis in Canada, but it is an essential step.
 The criminalization of people who use drugs occurs through punitive drug laws, prohibition and policing, which all shape public attitudes about drugs and the people who use them.
-While the arrests for simple possession have purportedly been on the decline in Canada, drug use continues to be criminalized through police presence near sites where people use drugs and through sanctions on how and where people can use drugs.
+While the arrests for simple possession have purportedly been on the decline in Canada, drug use continues to be criminalized through police presence near siteswhere people use drugs and through sanctions on how and where people can use drugs.
 When drugs are criminalized, a line is drawn between people who are seen as “legitimate” and deserving of care and concern and those who are seen as illegitimate, undeserving, and stigmatized.
-We also see increases in violence and harms related to the introduction of an unregulated supply of toxic substances.
-Research from around the world shows that the criminalization of drugs does not reduce drug use; rather, people who use drugs face considerable stigma by health care providers and are subsequently less likely to access to medical treatment and harm reduction services.
+Research from around the world also shows that the criminalization of drugs does not reduce drug use; rather, people who use drugs face considerable stigma by health care providers and are subsequently less likely to access to medical treatment and harm reduction services.
 Decriminalization is about safety and dignity.

 Harm reduction and safer supply